Symbol table

-A symbol table may only exist in memory during the translation process, or it may be embedded in the output of the translation, such as in an ABI object file for later use.
-For example, it might be used during an interactive debugging session, or as a resource for formatting a diagnostic report during or after execution of a program.
+A symbol table of the second type usually only exists in memory during the translation process.
+A symbol table of the first type is embedded in the output of the translation, such as in an ABI object file for later use.
+For example, it might be used when loading a dynamic library, during an interactive debugging session, or as a resource for formatting a diagnostic report during or after execution of a program.

-Description
+Object files and executables

-The minimum information contained in a symbol table used by a translator and intermediate representation (IR) includes the symbol's name and its location or address.
+The minimum information contained in a symbol table used by a machine-code file includes the symbol's name and its location or address.
 For a compiler targeting a platform with a concept of relocatability, it will also contain relocatability attributes (absolute, relocatable, etc.) and needed relocation information for relocatable symbols.
 Symbol tables for high-level programming languages may store the symbol's type: string, integer, floating-point, etc., its size, and its dimensions and its bounds.
 Not all of this information is included in the output file, but may be provided for use in debugging.
 In many cases, the symbol's cross-reference information is stored with or linked to the symbol table.
 Most compilers print some or all of this information in symbol table and cross-reference listings at the end of translation.

-Implementation

-Numerous data structures are available for implementing tables.
-Trees, linear lists and self-organizing lists can all be used to implement a symbol table.
-The symbol table is accessed by most phases of a compiler, beginning with lexical analysis, and continuing through optimization.